MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/01/devtools-121.md

 ![The 'Window Overlay Controls' section in the Application tool](./devtools-121-images/PWA-window-controls.png)

-Use the **Window Controls Overlay** section to emulate window controls for Linux, macOS, and Windows.
+Use the **Window Controls Overlay** section to emulate window controls for Windows, Linux, and macOS.

 See also:
 * [Application tool, to manage storage](../../../storage/application-tool.md)